pshriwise/obsidian_work_vault/NSE CI Notes.md

 To do this we'll need

 1. The URL of the gitlab server (https://git-out.gss.anl.gov/)
-2. A registration token from the repository (see  "Finding your ")
+2. A registration token from the repository.
+This can be found under `CI/CD` in the

-### Getting a registration token

 I'd recommend setting the registration token using an